dovecot/documentation/source/configuration_manual/mail_location/dbox/index.rst

 .. dovecot_core:setting:: mdbox_preallocate_space
    :default: no
+   :seealso: @mdbox_rotate_size;dovecot_core
    :values: @boolean

    mdbox only: If enabled, preallocate space for newly created files.

    In creation of new mdbox files, their size is immediately preallocated as :dovecot_core:ref:`mdbox_rotate_size`.

    This setting currently works only in Linux with certain filesystems (ext4 and xfs).

 .. dovecot_core:setting:: mdbox_rotate_interval
    :default: 0
    :values: @size

    mdbox only: The maximum age the dbox file may reach before it's rotated.

    ``0`` means there is no age-based rotation.

 .. dovecot_core:setting:: mdbox_rotate_size
    :default: 10M
    :values: @size

    mdbox only: The maximum size the dbox file may reach before it is rotated.